cwinpy/cwinpy/docs/comparisons/comparisons.rst

 Heterodyned data comparison
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To compare the heterodyned data we can look at the power spectra obtained using ``lalpulsar_knope`` and ``cwinpy_knope_pipeline``.
-The following code has been used to produce these spectra:
+To compare the heterodyned data we can look at the amplitude spectral densities obtained using ``lalpulsar_knope`` and ``cwinpy_knope_pipeline``.
+The following code has been used to produce these
+spectra:

 .. code-block:: python